G20/OECD Principles of Corporate Governance

 the legal, regulatory, and institutional framework for corporate governance.
 They

 also provide guidance for stock exchanges, investors, corporations, and others that

 have a role in the process of developing good corporate governance.
 First issued in

 1999, the Principles have become the international benchmark in corporate governance.

 They have been adopted as one of the Financial Stability Board’s Key Standards for

 Sound Financial Systems and endorsed by the G20.

 This 2015 edition takes into account developments in both the financial and corporate

 sectors that may influence the efficiency and relevance of corporate governance policies

-Published on November 30, 2015Also available in: Arabic, Czech, German, Spanish, French, Armenian, Japanese, Latvian, Portuguese, Russian, Turkish, Vietnamese, Chinese
+Published on November 30, 2015Also available in: Arabic, Czech, German, Spanish, Armenian, Japanese, Latvian, Portuguese, Russian, Turkish, Vietnamese, Chinese